stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 10]
 - Question (ilankham−stat6250): What does it mean to check GitHub daily?
 Does this mean accessing the class GitHub organization daily to check in on the status of the repos I might be asked to contribute to?

+- Answer (kamirneni−stat6250) : Checking GitHUb daily provides one with newly created repos which might have efficient code and perform functions which might not have been performed before.

+- Question 1 (kamirneni−stat6250) : How can one work on SAS software using virtual box on personal Desktop?

+- Question 2 (kamirneni−stat6250) : How much time investment and labour is required for projects?

+- Question 3 (kamirneni−stat6250) : Is there any other ways of getting extra credit apart from the ones given in the instructions?

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?